 Arrest and Death

-Marlowe was finally arrested on May 20, 1593, on the charge of heresy.
+Marlowe’s arrest occurred on May 20, 1593, on the charge of being a heretic.
 Oddly for the times, he was soon released by the court with the stipulation that he returned regularly to report to an officer of the law.
+The normal penalty would warrant burning the offender at the stake, so Marlowe was extremely lucky.

-His freedom and good luck did not last long as he was killed ten days later by Ingram Frizer after a fight broke out in a lodging house.
+His freedom and good luck did not last long, as he was killed ten days later by Ingram Frizer after a fight broke out in a lodging house in Deptford, near London.
 Marlowe died instantly after being stabbed by Frizer in the forehead.
-The reason for the playwright’s death is not thought to be this simple though, some believe it was a result of his service as an alleged spy or perhaps to the previous charge of atheism.
+Frizer was in the company of Nicholas Skeres and Robert Poley when the incident happened.
+The reason for the playwright’s death is not thought to be this simple, though; some believe it was a result of his involvement with the secret service or perhaps to the previous charge of atheism.

-- Audrey Walsingham arranged for Marlowe to be murdered, being jealous of the relationship of her husband and Marlowe.
+- Audrey Walsingham arranged for Marlowe to be murdered, being jealous of the relationship between her husband and Marlowe.

 - His murder was an accidental incident.
 Frizer and Skeres were actually pressuring him to repay the money he owed them.